Cost of Sealing Pavers: A Budget Breakdown

 Because these patios see a lot of foot traffic and activity, sealing becomes even more important for maintenance.
 It helps protect against food and drink stains, prevents fading from sun exposure, and keeps the pavers looking fresh and vibrant.
 Investing in sealing for a medium-sized patio is a smart move to maintain its function and appearance as the heart of your backyard.

-Sealing a Large Patio (500+ sq ft)
+Cost to Seal a Large Patio (500+ sq ft)

 For expansive patios over 500 square feet, the cost to seal generally ranges from $1,000 to $2,500.
 These large-scale outdoor living areas are significant investments, often featuring multiple zones for different activities.
 You might have a fully equipped outdoor kitchen, a spacious seating area, and walkways connecting to a pool deck or garden.